Wilhelmsburg, Hamburg: Demographics

 In 2006, there were 7,204 criminal offences (147 crimes per 1,000 people).

 There were 8 elementary schools and 6 secondary schools in the quarter Wilhelmsburg and 52 physicians in private practice and 11 pharmacies.

+Politics

+These are the results of Wilhelmsburg in the Hamburg state election:

 Economy

 Parts of the port of Hamburg are located in Wilhelmsburg.

 Infrastructure

 The hospital Wilhelmsburger Krankenhaus Groß Sand has 257 beds and a day care center for geriatrics.

 Transportation

 Wilhelmsburg is serviced by the rapid transit system of the city train with the Wilhelmsburg station.

 The islands of Wilhelmsburg, Steinwerder, Veddel and Kleiner Grasbrook are connected via numerous bridges.
 The main connections to other parts of Hamburg are the Hamburger Elbbrücken (Hamburg Elbe Bridges) which consist of the Norder- und Süderelbbrücken (Northern and Southern Elbe Bridges), that connect Wilhelmsburg with the City Center of Hamburg in the north and with the quarter of Harburg in the south, the Kattwyk-Bridge (world's largest vertical lift bridge) in the southwest and the Köhlbrand Bridge which is a major connection from Wilhelmsburg to the nearby motorway 7 and the New Elbe Tunnel in the northwest.

 According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), in the quarter Wilhelmsburg were 13,714 private cars registered (280 cars/1,000 people).